WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Updates/index.md

 ## Enable Update Service in Meadow.Core

-By default, OtA is not enable.
+By default, OtA is not enabled.
 Follow the steps to enable OtA in your application.

 * In `app.config.yaml`, add the following: